 Fixed Blade vs. Folding Blade

 Another thing to consider when it comes to the style of the blade is whether you want a fixed blade or a foldable blade.
-Right off the bat, fixed blades are more durable and can be used for more demanding tasks than a foldable blade.
-In addition, these blades do not have many moving parts, so there is a high chance the knife wouldn’t fail you.
+Right off the bat, fixed blades are more durable and can be used for more demanding tasks than foldable blades.
+In addition, these blades do not have many moving parts, so there is a high chance the knife won’t fail you.

-On the other hand, a folding blade is easy to carry along because they save you space by being foldable and lightweight.
+On the other hand, a folding blade is easy to carry along because it saves you space by being foldable and lightweight.

-Therefore, if you need a strong survival knife that can perform most functions, you might want to get fixed blade survival knives.
+Therefore, if you need a strong survival knife that can perform most functions, you might want to get a fixed-blade survival knife.
 However, getting a foldable knife will be ideal if you don’t need a knife for any challenging work.

 4. Knife Tang

-Another thing to consider is the knife’s tang, and tang is the opposite edge of the cutting edge that extends into the knife’s handle.
+Another thing to consider is the knife’s tang, which is the opposite edge of the cutting edge extending into the knife’s handle.